AHINK/AHINK.Github.io/_posts/2016-02-18-Building-This.md

 - Make a CNAME file if you're using a custom domain.
 - update the config.yml - this sets your basics
 - update the index.html - this controls the header bar
+- either update or remove the Avatar image in config.yml or point it at another image.
+- index: change the title